 - 54% of clients make so much improvement they can be rated as “moving to recovery”

 - These figures are significantly above national averages

 - We provide employment support for clients also wishing to get back to work

 - Variety of local venues and session times to suit

-- We work face-to face with you, not just on the telephone as some providers do
+- We work in-person with you, and not just on the telephone or online as some providers do

 - Post-therapy support available